 With an estimated 1.6 billion people lacking adequate housing worldwide, many developed countries are participating in a movement to treat housing as a fundamental human right.
 Some argue that housing is a human right because fair housing encompasses a right to peace, security and dignity.

-Canada is a signatory to the 1966 International Covenant on Economic, Social and Cultural Rights—a multilateral United Nations treaty that recognizes the right to an adequate standard of living and specifically the right to housing.
-More recently, the Liberal Party has declared their intention to make housing a human right under Canadian law.
+Canada is a signatory to the 1966 International Covenant on Economic, Social and Cultural Rights.
+A multilateral United Nations treaty that recognizes the right to an adequate standard of living and specifically the right to housing.
+More recently, the Liberal Party has declared its intention to make housing a human right under Canadian law.
 Prime Minister Justin Trudeau said in December 2017, “Housing rights are human rights and everyone deserves a safe and affordable place to call home.”

 What can and cannot inform your tenant decision

 As a landlord, you want to thoroughly vet any prospective tenant to ensure he or she will pay rent on time and respect your property.
 In your vetting process, there are certain things you cannot ask your applicant and which cannot inform your decision to rent.
-People cannot be refused housing on the basis of any of the following traits:
+People cannot be refused housing based on any of the following traits:

 What you need to know is whether the prospective tenant is a responsible fit for your home.
 This information is acceptable to request when interviewing a tenant: